-- O1 Maintain and enhance landscape quality on private land. - O2 Encourage contiguous rear garden areas in the middle of blocks to enable retention of existing significant trees and to allow new planting of tall trees. - O3 Encourage contiguous front garden areas to strengthen the street character and allow street surveillance. - O4 Assist in stormwater control by maximising on-site infiltration through the use of permeable surfaces, and providing stormwater detention in the consolidated landscape areas. - O5 Encourage the use of planting to assist in energy conservation in buildings and comfort of outdoor living areas, and to protect privacy through screening.
+- 01 Maintain and enhance landscape quality on private land. - 02 - 03 - Assist in stormwater control by maximising on-site infiltration through the use of permeable surfaces, and providing stormwater detention in the consolidated landscape areas.

+Encourage the use of planting to assist in energy conservation in the consolidated landscape butdoor living areas, and to protect privacy there 04 - 05